gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 OK!
 Calling this a deployment?
 Still have issues:

-1. There are problems with bitsandbytes inside of the API container - solution is probably to just pip install it rather than go through all of the trouble of compiling a specific version for compatibility with k80 cards.
+1. There are problems with bitsandbytes inside the API container - solution is probably to just pip install it rather than go through all the trouble of compiling a specific version for compatibility with k80 cards.
 2. Networking - solution is to read more.

 Modified API container to install bitsandbytes via pip and re-built, pushed to Docker hub.

 ## 7. Secrets

 After accidentally committing some secrets in this file, update everything.
-Had to delete secrets manually from the Cloud Consol Secret Manager and re-create:
+Had to delete secrets manually from the Cloud Console Secret Manager and re-create:

 ```bash
 printf $REDIS_PASSWORD | gcloud secrets create redis_password --data-file=- --replication-policy="automatic"